kyma-project/test-infra/docs/prow/developers-faq.md

 	> **NOTE**: This will work only if you modify existing code, and requires a PR for each consecutive change.

-2. Add an `extra_refs` field to your ProwJob and work directly on Your branch:
+2. Add an `extra_refs` field to your ProwJob and work directly on Your branch.
+This will pull your chosen repository/branch into the job and execute the code from there:

 	> **NOTE**: Remember to remove/change this after your code has been merged